Table of Contents

 - Misuse of a firearm

 Parents and legal guardians can also be held liable beyond the traditional civil fault principles discussed above.
-Lawyers who handle car accident cases should know how to apply all the relevant laws, allowing you to obtain maximum compensation.
+Lawyers who handle car accident cases should be familiar with all relevant laws, enabling them to help you pursue fair compensation for your losses.

-There are a few cases where the parent can avoid responsibility for the damages caused by their children, such as:
+There are a few cases where the parent may avoid responsibility for the damages caused by their children, such as:

 - The child is already 18, the age of majority in California.
 Therefore, the legal doctrines that apply to minors may no longer be relevant.